Spectral networks and Fenchel-Nielsen coordinates

-\insfigscaled{four-holed-sphere-cycles}{0.5}{Choice of paths $\alpha$ and $\beta$ on the four-holed sphere.}
+\insfigscaled{four-holed-sphere-cycles}{0.5}{Choice of 1-cycles $\alpha$ and $\beta$ on the four-holed sphere.}

-Having parametrized abelian almost-flat equivariant representations $\rho_{\rm{ab}}$ on the cover $\Sigma$, we construct the nonabelian representations $\rho$ on the four-holed sphere by splicing in $\cS$-matrices.
+Having parametrized all equivariant $GL(1)$-representations on the cover $\Sigma$, we construct the corresponding nonabelian representations on the four-holed sphere by splicing in $\cS$-matrices.
 These $\cS$-matrices are completely determined by the non-abelian branch point equations.
-As can be expected, we find that the $\cS$-matrices are similar to those for the molecule II network on the three-holed sphere.
+As can be expected from the gluing construction, we find that the $\cS$-matrices are similar to those for the molecule II network on the three-holed sphere.